LaShawnSykes/Group-3_Project1/README.md

 2. How does data storytelling differ from a data dashboard?
    - Data storytelling involves crafting a narrative around data to present it in a contextual and engaging manner.
 It employs various techniques to convey the story behind the data.
 On the other hand, a data dashboard is a tool that displays all relevant data in one place, allowing users to interpret and create their own narratives based on the comprehensive data provided.

+3. What are the limitations of using BMI to determine body composition?
+   - While Body Mass Index (BMI) is a commonly used metric for assessing body composition, it has several limitations.
+BMI, calculated based on height and weight, may not accurately reflect an individual's body composition, particularly in cases of high muscle mass or differences in bone density.
+Moreover, BMI categories do not differentiate between fat mass, muscle mass, and bone density, leading to potential misclassification of individuals' health status.
+Additionally, BMI does not account for variations in body fat distribution, such as central obesity, which is associated with higher health risks.
+Age, gender, and ethnic differences further complicate the interpretation of BMI, as its relationship with health outcomes may vary across different demographic groups.
+Reliance on BMI alone for assessing body composition can result in individuals being misclassified, potentially leading to delayed or inadequate interventions for those with unhealthy body compositions categorized as "normal weight" according to BMI standards.
+Therefore, while BMI is a useful tool at the population level, it should be interpreted cautiously and complemented with other measures, such as waist circumference and body fat percentage, for a more comprehensive evaluation of body composition and associated health risks.

 ## Glossary

 -**Diabetes:** A chronic medical condition characterized by elevated levels of blood sugar, resulting from the body's inability to produce or effectively use insulin.
 -**HbA1c:** Hemoglobin A1c, a measure of average blood glucose levels over a period of time, commonly used to diagnose and monitor diabetes.
--****BMI:** Body Mass Index, a measure of body fat based on an individual's weight and height, often used to assess the risk of developing various health conditions, including diabetes.
+-**BMI:** Body Mass Index, a measure of body fat based on an individual's weight and height, often used to assess the risk of developing various health conditions, including diabetes.
 -**Microvascular Complications:** Diabetes-related complications affecting small blood vessels, such as those in the eyes, kidneys, and nerves.
 -**Macrovascular Complications:** Diabetes-related complications affecting large blood vessels, often associated with cardiovascular diseases such as heart disease and stroke.
 -**Statistical Analysis:** The process of collecting, cleaning, analyzing, and interpreting numerical data to uncover patterns, trends, and associations within a dataset.